macropin/django-registration/docs/quickstart.rst

 **registration/activate.html**

-Used during account activation.
-By default, has the following context:
+Used if account activation fails.
+With the default setup, has the following context:

-``account``
-    If activation was successful, the ``User`` object representing the account which was just activated.
-If activation was unsuccessful, the boolean value ``False``; this may be because the activation period has expired, or the :func:`~registration.views.activate`
-    view was accessed with an invalid or nonexistent activation key.
-In such cases, an appropriate error message should be displayed.
+``activation_key``
+    The activation key used during the activation attempt.

+**registration/activation_complete.html**

+Used after successful account activation.
+This template has no context variables of its own, and should simply inform the user that their account is now active.

 **registration/activation_email_subject.txt**